top of page

 Who is Professor Makoto Shichida?

-Shichida Method right brain training programme is available in Japan, Taiwan, China, Hong Kong, Singapore, Malaysia, USA, Canada, Indonesia, India, Thailand, Australia, Vietnam, Laos, Myanmar, Cambodia, UK, and Romania.
+The Shichida Method has transcended national boundaries, with its right brain training programme now available in various countries including Taiwan, China, Hong Kong, Singapore, Malaysia, the USA, Canada, Indonesia, India, Thailand, Australia, Vietnam, Laos, Myanmar, Cambodia, the UK, and Romania.
+This international reach reflects the growing recognition of the method's effectiveness and the universal appeal of its principles.

-"Shichida Education is "soul education". the main aim of the Shichida method is not just to give children knowledge but to cultivate their heart and soul" - Professor Makoto Shichida
+Professor Shichida eloquently states, “Shichida Education is 'soul education.'
+The main aim of the Shichida method is not just to impart knowledge to children but to cultivate their heart and soul.”

 Heguru Method